-This follows the prizegiving and is held in the school hall at 3.15pm on the 12th December.
+This follows the prizegiving and is held in the school hall at 3.15pm.
 Grandparents are welcome but sorry, no siblings.

 If you have any queries or concerns, please contact the relevant person early so a solution can be found.
 We look forward to working with you and trust your daughter will have an enjoyable, productive year.